 g.
 Promote cooperative and beneficial relationships among the departments, schools, colleges, and extended studies.

 h.
 Oversee the general operation of the Graduate School Office.

 k.
-Oversight of all media communications for the Graduate School
+Oversight of all media communications for and from the Graduate School.

-6. The Graduate School Dean is appointed by the Board of Regents upon the recommendation of the Chancellor and the Provost and Executive Provost and Vice Chancellor for Academic Affairs.
+o.
+The Graduate School Dean is appointed by the Board of Regents upon the recommendation of the Chancellor and the Provost and the Executive Chancellor for Academic Affairs.

 Section C: Graduate Faculty